demimot/main/README.md

 # main
 Demimot core
-Evalluating GitHub for versionning of demimot.com projects
+Evalluating GitHub for versionning of demimot.com projects.
+It work both ways.